 • lightweight alpine backpacks

-• thermos bottle for hot beverages for example Tatonka’s Hot&Cold Stuff
+• vacuum bottle for hot beverages for example Tatonka’s Hot&Cold Stuff

 • light and sturdy outdoor-pants